-In sub-Saharan Africa, urban and peri-urban market gardening activities supply fresh vegetables to growing cities featuring consumers assigning increasing importance to these products (Chauvin et al. 2012; OCDE/FAO 2016).
+In sub-Saharan Africa, urban and peri-urban (i.e. suburban) market gardening activities supply fresh vegetables to growing cities featuring consumers assigning increasing importance to these products (Chauvin et al. 2012; OCDE/ FAO 2016).
 These activities can be conducted throughout the year depending on the climatological conditions and the pressure of pests.
-Production is dominated by smallholder -often family-managed- farms, favouring short circuits (Ahouangninou 2013; Gollin 2014).
+Production is dominated by smallholder ---often family-managed--- farms, favouring as few intermediaries as possible (Ahouangninou 2013; Gollin 2014) (i.e. "short circuits").
 Smallholder production limits losses, waste generation and intermediaries, but lacks the benefits of economies of scale (Sarris and Morrison 2010; Gollin 2014).
 These productions are essential for diversifying the diet, providing nutrients and thus remedying the deficiencies that are prevalent in these regions (Sarris and Morrison 2010; FAO 2019a).
-Nevertheless, these crops require high amounts of fertilisation.
+Nevertheless, these crops require high amounts of fertilisation and irrigation.
 The agronomic and climatic conditions (absence of plant cover, short crop cycle, pressure from pests, use of phytosanitary products, etc.) generate various environmental risks (Feder et al. 2015; Hodomihou et al. 2016).
-In southern Benin, among the intensified conventional market gardening areas, a so-called "lean" approach ("Agriculture raisonné" in French (Rosenberg and Gallot 2002)) has been developed to reduce both costs and the negative impact of chemical fertilisers and pesticides on the particularly sensitive ecosystem (sandy coastal soils, shallow groundwater).
+In southern Benin, amongst the intensified conventional market gardening areas, a so-called lean approach ("Agriculture raisonné" in French (Rosenberg and Gallot 2002)) has been developed to reduce both costs and the negative impact of chemical fertilisers and pesticides on the particularly sensitive ecosystem (sandy coastal soils, shallow groundwater).
 Moreover, a small number of organic production systems exist, which avoid the use of synthetic phytosanitary and fertilising substances.
-The benefits and environmental sustainability of the latter two system types are poorly quantified, compared to those of the conventional production.
+The benefits and environmental sustainability of the latter two production system types (from now on referred to as 'types') are poorly quantified, compared to those of the conventional production.

-Globally, several examples of LCA use to compare the environmental impacts of organic and conventional systems exist (e.g. de Boer 2003; Knudsen et al. 2014; Meier et al. 2015; Boone et al. 2019), yet only a few assess the statistical significance of differences among systems (e.g. Tuomisto et al. 2012).
-Literature reviews and statistical analyses have been performed to explore the nutritional differences among products from organic and conventional systems (e.g. Worthington 2001; Popa et al. 2019).
-No comparative environmental assessment or organic and conventional production has been published to date on African vegetable systems.
+Globally, several examples of LCA use to compare the environmental impacts of organic and conventional systems exist (e.g. de Boer 2003; Knudsen et al. 2014; Meier et al. 2015; Boone et al. 2019), yet only a few assess the statistical significance of differences amongst systems (e.g. Tuomisto et al. 2012).
+Literature reviews and statistical analyses have been performed to explore the nutritional differences amongst products from organic and conventional systems (e.g. Worthington 2001; Popa et al. 2019).
+No comparative environmental assessment or organic and conventional production has been published to date on African vegetable systems, yet a recent publication explored the scope of research on West African organic food production, and highlighted the need for further research in order to develop the sector and its potential positive impacts (El Bilali 2020).